vishaltak/gitlab-compose-kit/README.md

 Then run GCK again with `make web`, `make up` or similar command.

-## Pages

-To access GitLab Pages you have to use HTTP proxy.
-The Pages proxy runs on `http://localhost:8989`.

 ## Performance

 It works great on Linux where the data can be natively shared between filesystems.